haiko-xyz/amm/docs/3-wip.md

-# Missing tests
+# WIP

-This following tests are currently missing from the Sphinx test suite.
-They are WIP and will be completed prior to the audit.
+This following test cases are currently missing.
+They are WIP and we aim to complete them prior to audit.
+The to dos below will likely be completed in parallel with or following the audit.

 Existing tests

-- Swap / modify position operations: canonical results
+- Swap / modify position operations: canonical model results
 - Check existing tests for missing cases (fail cases, check vs Uni code base)
 - Add fuzzing and invariant tests
 - Add tests for event emission